nima-siboni/communicative-MARL-v1/README.md

 ## Future steps

 * Here agents at optimizing the objectives *solely* based on their current state.
 This means that decisions are made regardless of delays occured prior to the current time, and also **no forcast of future delays**.
 An interesting extension of the current approach would be to add the delay predict ability to agents.
 The predicted future delays can be used together with the current state for making better decisions.
-This can be approached using common AI/non-AI approaches for forcasting sequences of events
+This can be approached using common AI/non-AI approaches for forcasting sequences of events.

+This makes sense for the train system, as if a technical problem leads to a lets say blockage of a segment, the agent